matthiaskoenig/pkdb_analysis/README.rst

 Funding
 =======
-Matthias König and Jan Grzegorzewski are supported by the Federal Ministry of Education and Research (BMBF, Germany) within the research network Systems Medicine of the Liver (**LiSyM**, grant number 031L0054).
+Matthias König and Jan Grzegorzewski were supported by the Federal Ministry of Education and Research (BMBF, Germany) within the research network Systems Medicine of the Liver (**LiSyM**, grant number 031L0054).
+Matthias König is supported by the German Research Foundation (DFG) within the Research Unit Programme FOR 5151 "`QuaLiPerF <https://qualiperf.de>`__ (Quantifying Liver Perfusion-Function Relationship in Complex Resection - A Systems Medicine Approach)" by grant number 436883643 and by grant number 465194077 (Priority Programme SPP 2311, Subproject SimLivA).

 Installation